Lessons from the Field: Answers to Yammer Customers About How to Effectively Use Enterprise Social Media in the Serendipity Economy

-I won’t speak to the 7-11 specific experience, but this is really the heart of the Serendipity Economy idea: Patience on one hand, and openness and permission on the other.
+I won’t speak to the 7-11 specific experience, but this is really the heart of the social media and Serendipity Economy idea: Patience on one hand, and openness and permission on the other.
 Someone will be first.
 Natural leaders will emerge.
 7-11’s birthday triggered a sharing event, that hasn’t stopped.
 You don’t need an event, but you will find some trigger that gets things started.
 All organizations have leaders.
 Ask an executive to drop a provocative question.
 People will answer it.
 Once the ice is broken, you don’t know where you will go, but you will know the journey has started.

 5. Is it typical for management or HR to monitor Yammer communications?

-I would say that it isn’t typical, because monitoring social networking is time consuming, even if automation is used, and automation is usually used to manage risk, theft and fraud rather than innovation and process improvements.
+I would say that it isn’t typical, because monitoring social networking is time-consuming, even if automation is used, and automation is usually used to manage risk, theft, and fraud rather than innovation and process improvements.
 Strong organizations, however, do engage in innovation through collaboration, but my experience has been it is not HR or general management, but rather functional line areas that create initiatives or set norms for the use of tools like Yammer to add value in areas where they perceive opportunities for improvement.